 18. Graphic Design Work

 If you love graphic design, you could provide these services as an independent contractor.
-Even if you have no experience, you could master Canva in just a couple hours.
+Even if you have no experience, you could master Canva in just a couple of hours.

 Graphic design is one of my future-proof skills worth learning — no matter what career you end up in, there is always plenty of opportunity in their area.